Manipulation-Oriented Object Perception in Clutter through Affordance Coordinate Frames: Experiments

-\textbf{Implementation} We use Pytorch to implement the deep network modules.
-We use ResNet50 with feature pyramid network as backbone with pretrained model on COCO dataset.
-The initial weight for input depth channel is set as the average of 3 RGB channels at the first layer of backbone network.
-The axis endpoint head and the 3D keypoint head consist of shared MLPs.
-During inference, we sample the seeds from each ROI and only the projected coordinate of the seeds within the estimated mask will be considered as valid seeds.
-Estimated offsets will be added to these seeds for voters.
-Then, the Mean Shift algorithm~\cite{comaniciu2002mean} is applied to cluster voters, and the center of clusters will be regarded as the final estimation.
-The implementation of Meanshift algorithm for deep hough voting has the same structure as in~\cite{he2020pvn3d}.
-We trained our network on a Nvidia 2080 Super GPU with a batch size of 2 for 60 epochs, with initial learning rate of 0.001 and Adam optimizer with weight decay of 0.001.
+\textbf{Implementation:} We use Pytorch to implement the deep network modules.
+We use ResNet50~\cite{he2016deep} with feature pyramid network as a backbone with a pretrained model on the COCO dataset.
+The initial weight for the input depth channel is set as the average of the 3 RGB channels at the first layer of the backbone network.
+The axis endpoint head and the 3D keypoint head consist of shared multi-layered perceptrons.
+During inference, from each ROI, we select seed samples whose projected coordinates fall into masks, and get 3D position voters by adding estimated offsets.
+Then, the Mean Shift algorithm~\cite{comaniciu2002mean} is applied to cluster voters, and the center of clusters is regarded as the final estimate.
+The implementation of the mean shift algorithm for deep Hough voting has the same structure as in He et al.~\cite{he2020pvn3d}.
+We trained our network on a Nvidia 2080 Super GPU with a batch size of 2 for 60 epochs, using the Adam optimizer with 0.001 learning rate and 0.001 weight decay.